Le Coucou: Menu and offerings

 Rose has said the closed New York City French restaurant Lutèce inspired the menu at Le Coucou.

+Beverage program

+Wine

+The restaurant's wine program is currently overseen by wine director Jerry Cox, an Advanced Sommelier & Master's candidate certified by the Court of Master Sommeliers.
+Cox joined Le Coucou after previously working at SAGA, a two-Michelin starred NYC tasting menu restaurant, and has spoken publicly about the restaurant's wine philosophy, emphasizing classical European regions and the pairing of French wines with Daniel Rose's cuisine.

+Le Coucou's wine program has received continued recognition from Wine Spectator.
+The restaurant earned the magazine's Best of Award of Excellence in 2026, recognizing wine programs with exceptional breadth, depth, and presentation.

 Reviews and accolades

 Reviews

 The restaurant received three stars from New York Times reviewer Pete Wells.
-Wells praised the restaurant's ability to downplay the intimidating aspects of haute cuisine while maintaining a sense of formality, writing that the restaurant has "an elegance that is well outside the everyday rumble of New York life but that doesn’t have...the off-putting reserve...from the old days."
+Wells praised the restaurant's ability to downplay the intimidating aspects of haute cuisine while maintaining a sense of formality, writing that the restaurant has "an elegance that is well outside the everyday rumble of New York life but that doesn't have...the off-putting reserve...from the old days."
 When comparing the restaurant to New York City French mainstay La Grenouille, Wells wrote that Le Coucou was superior in the quality of its food, service, and wine list.

 Accolades

 Pete Wells placed Le Coucou in fifty-eighth place in his 2023 ranking of the hundred best restaurants in New York City.

 The restaurant won the James Beard Foundation Award for Best New Restaurant in 2017.

+The restaurant earned Wine Spectator magazine's Best of Award of Excellence in 2026, recognizing wine programs with exceptional breadth, depth, and presentation.